Heather-Rutherford/CodingTemple2025/README.md

 Lesson 1.pdf - This is a copy of my answers to the questions for the theoretical portion of the Lesson 1 Activity

+README.md - This file contains a description of the project.

 📋 Table of Contents

 Introduction